Make your own free website on Tripod.com

 -With Kato drive, yellow box- PRR C424 phase 2, with the regular style cut-ins on both sides of the rear (long hood) nose headlight)- PC/PRR only had the 1 locomotive in phase 1, with the triangular number boards.

 -Trainline PC caboose w/ cupola.
-They have this classed as a NE or ___, but it is a total different caboose style, the windows with the overhangs are wrong, etc.
+They have this classed as a NE or ___, but it is a total different caboose style (fits more as C&O), the windows with the overhangs are wrong, etc.

 -RTR Masters Series NH C425- the locomotive tank has the wrong air res. on the sides, also it has a dynamic brake grid on the roof which should be removed.

--Most other older Roco-drive 4 & 6 axle locomotives because mainly the fuel tanks are shaped wrong, & have a verticle slot down the center of the tank that needs filled.
+-Most older Roco-drive 4 & 6 axle locomotives, such as the GP38, SD35, etc., because mainly the fuel tanks are shaped wrong, & have a vertical slot down the center of the tank that needs filled.

--New PRR "rail whale" 33,000 tank car is not correct because it's the wrong tank car body style, plus it only has 4-axle trucks- suppose to be 6-axle, & Atlas put out this car in PRR in several road numbers, where even if this car was correct, PRR only had ONE (suprised they even have done this fantasy car, because usually Atlas is pretty good at keeping things more accurate in their higher-line cars, compared to most of the other manufacturers out there presently.)
+-New PRR "rail whale" 33,000 tank car is not correct because it's the wrong tank car body style, plus it only has 4-axle trucks- suppose to have 6 axles per truck, & Atlas put out this car in PRR in several road numbers, where even if this car was correct, PRR only had 2 (surprised they even have done this fantasy car, because usually Atlas is pretty good at keeping things more accurate in their higher line of cars.)

 ______________________________________________________________________